WilSil11/verilog_wsil/README.md

 **Please Note: This repository is work in progress!
 Changes can and _will_ occur!
 This code and documentation is a demonstration of personal projects.**

-## About

-This repository is intended for hiring managers who wish to get a deeper look at my competencies and coding style for working with Verilog.
-Different tasks have been written to demonstrate range/versatility of skill set.

 ## File Descriptions:

 **basic_circuit**